-To quantify the extent to which the addition of textual cues can help distinguish fake-news sharers from both fact-check sharers and other Twitter users, we compared models trained solely on baseline variables (socio-demographics, followership of fake-news and fact-check outlets, media outlet followership, social-media activity), to a model that uses only textual cues, and one that includes both sets.\footnote{We pre-train our classifier using the Snopes dataset because a) it is larger, and b) our measure of sharing is based on article-level misinformation sharing and is not restricted to only disinformation domains (i.e., fake-news publishers).} First, we divide our data into in-sample (80\%) and out-of-sample (20\%) test sets.
-Second, we use 10-fold cross-validation within the training set for determining tuning parameters and focus our evaluations on out-of-sample evaluations.
-Third, given that the prior probability of successful prediction (i.e., of being a fake-news sharer) is both imbalanced and unknown, we use the “area under the curve” (AUC) of the Receiver Operating Characteristic (ROC) curve as is common to evaluate predictive classifiers in marketing research \citep[e.g.,][]{netzer2019words}.
-Finally, because we do not wish to make an a priori judgment concerning the relative costs of misclassification for false positives and false negatives (i.e., false-positive: mis-classifying a non-sharer of fake-news as a fake-news sharer; false-negative: mis-classifying a fake-news sharer as a non-sharer of fake-news), we opted to select classification thresholds using Youden's Index which selects the point that maximizes specificity (true positives) and sensitivity (true negatives) equally.
+To quantify the extent to which the addition of textual cues can help distinguish fake-news sharers from both fact-check sharers and other Twitter users, we compare models trained solely on baseline variables (socio-demographics, followership of fake-news and fact-check outlets, media outlet followership, social-media activity) to a model that uses only textual cues, and one that includes both sets of variables.\footnote{We pre-train our classifier using the Snopes dataset because a) it is larger, and b) our measure of sharing is based on article-level misinformation sharing and is not restricted to only disinformation domains (i.e., fake-news publishers).} First, we divide our data into in-sample (80\%) and out-of-sample (20\%) test sets.
+Second, we use 10-fold cross-validation within the training set to determine tuning parameters and focus our evaluations on out-of-sample evaluations.
+Third, given that the prior probability of successful prediction (i.e., of being a fake-news sharer) is both imbalanced and unknown, we use the “area under the curve” (AUC) of the Receiver Operating Characteristic (ROC) curve, that is commonly used to evaluate predictive classifiers in marketing research \citep[e.g.,][]{netzer2019words}.
+Finally, because we do not wish to make an a priori judgment concerning the relative costs of misclassification for false positives and false negatives (i.e., false-positive: misclassifying a non-sharer of fake news as a fake-news sharer; false-negative: misclassifying a fake-news sharer as a non-sharer of fake news), we opted to select classification thresholds using Youden's Index, which selects the point that maximizes specificity (true positives) and sensitivity (true negatives) equally.